-There are about 3,000 snake species around the world, so it's no surprise that they come in a vast array of sizes, colors and patterns.
+There are about 3,000 snake species around the world, so it's no surprise they come in a vast array of sizes, colors and patterns.
 We humans tend to spend so much time fearing them that we don't always appreciate their beauty.
-We've gathered up examples of some of the most extraordinary snake species found around the world, each of which highlight the diversity of beauty among these reptiles.
+We've gathered examples of some of the most extraordinary snake species found around the world, each of which highlight the diversity of beauty among these reptiles.

 Sri Lankan pit viper

 If you’re ever visiting Sri Lanka, look up into the trees to find the beautiful species pictured above.
 It's the only place to which the small, roughly two-foot long species is endemic.
 However, admire this creature's beauty from afar.
 The venomous Sri Lankan pit viper packs a painful bite, which can cause blisters and tissue necrosis.
 One of these snakes escaped from the London Zoo in 2012, but thankfully was recaptured before it could get very far.

 This snake has an extraordinary geometric pattern to it scales.
 This pattern is highlighted when the snake feels threatened and expands its body, revealing the black and white between the green scales.
 When relaxed, the snake has what looks like a very slender, nearly all green body.
 This isn’t its only defense.

 According to Reptiles Magazine, “When vine snakes sense danger, they will remain motionless, but if there is a breeze, they will sway back and forth with the foliage to add to their camouflage.
 At other times, for reasons yet unclear, if there is a threat, they will remain motionless with their tongue extended for minutes at a time.”

 The green tree python is known for being green, hence the name.
 But that isn’t the only color that this species might be.
 Juvenile green tree pythons may be bright yellow, vibrant red or even a very dark brown.
 While gorgeous in its adult coloration, the species is also stunning when it's young and going through color changes.